대수다양체

 Proof

-First we show that the given sheaf is flasque.
-For open sets \(V \subset U\), the restriction map \(C^0(\mathcal{F})(U) = \prod_{x \in U} \mathcal{F}_x \to \prod_{x \in V} \mathcal{F}_x = C^0(\mathcal{F})(V)\) is a projection, hence surjective.
+First, we show that the given sheaf is flasque.
+For open sets \(V \subset U\), the restriction map \(C^0(\mathcal{F})(U) = \prod_{x \in U} \mathcal{F}_x \to \prod_{x \in V} \mathcal{F}_x = C^0(\mathcal{F})(V)\) is a projection, so it is surjective.
 Therefore \(C^0(\mathcal{F})\) is flasque.

-Exactness is clear because the stalk functor \(\mathcal{F} \mapsto \mathcal{F}_x\) is exact and \(C^0(\mathcal{F})\) is merely a product of stalks.
+Exactness is trivial because the stalk functor \(\mathcal{F} \mapsto \mathcal{F}_x\) is exact and \(C^0(\mathcal{F})\) is just a product of stalks.

-Now consider the cokernel exact sequence induced by the canonical map \(0\rightarrow\mathcal{F}\rightarrow C^0(\mathcal{F})\):
+Now consider the cokernel exact sequence induced by the canonical map \(0\rightarrow\mathcal{F}\rightarrow C^0(\mathcal{F})\)

 \[0 \rightarrow \mathcal{Q}^1\rightarrow C^0(\mathcal{Q}^1)\rightarrow\mathcal{Q}^2\rightarrow 0\]and by splicing we obtain the complex

-\[0 \rightarrow C^0(\mathcal{F}) \rightarrow C^0(\mathcal{Q}^1) \rightarrow C^0 (\mathcal{Q}^2)\rightarrow \cdots\]We call this complex the Godement resolution of \(\mathcal{F}\), and denote its terms by
+\[0 \rightarrow C^0(\mathcal{F}) \rightarrow C^0(\mathcal{Q}^1) \rightarrow C^0 (\mathcal{Q}^2)\rightarrow \cdots\]We call this complex the Godement resolution of \(\mathcal{F}\), and denote its components by

-\[0 \to \mathcal{F} \to \mathcal{G}^0(\mathcal{F}) \to \mathcal{G}^1(\mathcal{F}) \to \cdots\]Then by Proposition 14, the following holds.
+\[0 \to \mathcal{F} \to \mathcal{G}^0(\mathcal{F}) \to \mathcal{G}^1(\mathcal{F}) \to \cdots\]Then by Proposition 14 the following holds.

 Proposition 15 The Godement resolution \(\mathcal{G}^\bullet(\mathcal{F})\) is a flasque resolution of \(\mathcal{F}\).